BM-Enterprises/Oliana-next/readme.md

 ## `Oliana-Server`

-**Goal:** Build a stand-alone webserver that allows bi-directional communication between a system without a GPU and a system WITH a GPU to run the following sub-tools:
+**Goal:** Build a stand-alone webserver & library that allows bi-directional communication between a system without a GPU and a system WITH a GPU to run the following sub-tools:

  - `oliana_images[.exe]`
     - Given some text prompt, return in-progress images and the final image from a diffusion run on a GPU.